 Intensive outpatient programs (IOPs) are used to treat substance use and mental health disorders on a part-time basis.
 Typically, IOP provides many of the same services as a residential program, but program participants continue to reside in their private residences or sober living homes.

 What Is an Intensive Outpatient Program?

 Intensive outpatient programs are usually conducted in an outpatient setting, meaning that participants do not reside at the treatment facility.
-However, some IOPs — including the one provided at The Recovery Village Palm Beach at Baptist Health — allow program participants to continue to live on-site.

 Unlike traditional outpatient programs, IOPs require a significantly larger portion of time spent each week receiving services.
 These intensive outpatient programs incorporate many types of treatment, including medication management, individual and group therapies, among others.